kzm784/waypoint_editor/README.md

 ### 2. Loading a 2D Map
 - Use Nav2's `nav2_map_server` to load a 2D map in `.yaml` format.
-- Click the **Load 2D Map** button in the bottom-left panel of RViz2 and select the desired `.yaml` file.
+- Click the **Load 2D Map** button in the bottom-right panel of RViz2 and select the desired `.yaml` file.

 ### 3. Adding Waypoints
 - From the toolbar at the top of RViz2, select **Add Waypoint**.